billvivino/billvivino.github.io/_posts/2026-06-30-the-wrong-optimization-function.md

 But what happens next?

-A technician accidentally creates the wrong hierarchy.
+A technician accidentally makes a mistake.

 Now they can't fix it themselves.